Divertimenti for six winds (Mozart): Divertimento in F major, K. 253

 The syncopated Andante theme of the initial movement could be a creation of Mozart himself and in the subsequent variations the composer entrusts solo tasks to all three pairs of instruments, including the horns.
 In the first, the first oboe present a broken-down version of the theme with limited contributions of second oboe and first bassoon.
 The second has the theme in the first oboe supported by a dialogue between second oboe and second bassoon in triplets.
 In the third, first oboe and first bassoon present the melody in octaves, while the fourth combines both oboes and both horns in the reworked theme with both bassoons in frantic 32nd-note figurations below.
 The fifth is the customary Adagio variation displaying a legato line and great clarity.
 The sixth constitutes the reprise of the Andante theme but played Allegretto: at the end of the fifth variation the autograph mentions variatio 6:^{ta} il thema ma allegretto.
 The calm Trio contrasts the more noble and expressive Menuetto.
 The ternary Allegro assai opens with a bold unisono statement and closes with a coda.

-Divertimento in B-flat major, K 270
+Divertimento in B♭ major, K. 270

-The autograph is preserved in the Biblioteka Jagiellońska Kraków and is dated January 1777.
+The autograph is preserved in the Jagiellonian Library in Kraków and is dated January 1777.
 The work consists of the following four movements: